A Beach Bungalow’s Small Spaces Get a Modern Makeover

 But Myer’s favorite space in the bungalow is hidden at the end of the galley kitchen.
 “The tucked-away banquette seating in the kitchen is where I would spend all day with my laptop and coffee or a good book and a glass of wine,” she says.
 “I love the light, and I love that you have a little private corner but are in the center of the action.”

-The master bed continues to draw the eyes up with the four poster-style bed and the eye-catching sconces.
+The primary bed continues to draw the eyes up with the four poster-style bed and the eye-catching sconces.
 The mix of textiles on the bedding and wall hanging keeps the room feeling comfy.

-“In the master bathroom, I kept the tile mostly classical with beige glazed field tile and Calacatta marble hex flooring into the shower too,” says Myers.
+“In the [primary] bathroom, I kept the tile mostly classical with beige glazed field tile and Calacatta marble hex flooring into the shower too,” says Myers.

-But the big moment for the master suite is the accent wall in the shower.
+But the big moment for the primary suite is the accent wall in the shower.
 Myers used cement wall tile to add a playful touch to the shower.